Redlands, Cremorne: Academics

 Redlands offers the International Baccalaureate as well as the New South Wales Higher School Certificate.
 Redlands has offered the International Baccalaureate since 1988, longer than any other school in NSW.

 A large number of students choose the International Baccalaureate each year, with 92 out of 168 students choosing the curriculum in 2024.
 In 2024 seven students received an ATAR of over 99.

-Six languages are taught at Redlands: French, Spanish, Latin, Mandarin, German, and Japanese.
+Six languages are taught at Redlands: French, Spanish, Latin, Mandarin and Japanese.

 Campus facilities

 Redlands occupies two campuses in Sydney: the Senior School campus, which houses students from Years 7 to 12 and the Junior School campus, which houses students from preschool to Year 6.
 In addition the school operates the High Country Campus in Jindabyne.

 Senior School

 The Senior School is located on Military Road, Cremorne.

 Peter J. Cornish, school principal from 1981 to 2002, created an association with the immediately adjacent Anglican parish of St Peter's, Cremorne.
 The school continues use of the parish church as the Secondary School chapel where school church services are regularly held.

 The Roseby Building serves as the science block, originally named the Wyndham building, and was refurbished in 2007.

 In 2010, the school completed the Redlands Fitness Centre.
 In 2010–11, a major development was undertaken on the Murdoch Street Campus as part of the Federal government BER program.

 In 2016, the school commenced a 20-year, $114 million redevelopment of the Senior Campus, with the central building being a four-story tall Learning Hub.